skip to Main Content

 A

-1. In addition to their homestead, dower, and curtesy rights, the surviving spouse and minor children of a decedent, or either in the absence of the other, shall be entitled to have assigned to them out of the property owned by the decedent at the time of his or her death, personal property, tangible or intangible, to be selected prior to the sale thereof by the personal representative or after sale out of the proceeds thereof by the surviving spouse, if there is a surviving spouse or, otherwise, by the guardian of the minor children, when the personal property is of the value of four thousand dollars ($4,000) as against distributees or the value of two thousand dollars ($2,000) as against creditors.
+- In addition to their homestead, dower, and curtesy rights, the surviving spouse and minor children of a decedent, or either in the absence of the other, shall be entitled to have assigned to them out of the property owned by the decedent at the time of [their] death, personal property, tangible or intangible, to be selected prior to the sale thereof by the personal representative or after sale out of the proceeds thereof by the surviving spouse, if there is a surviving spouse or, otherwise, by the guardian of the minor children, when the personal property is of the value of four thousand dollars ($4,000) as against distributees or the value of two thousand dollars ($2,000) as against creditors.

-3. If any of the minor children are not children of the surviving spouse, the allowance shall vest in the surviving spouse to the extent of one-half (1/2) thereof, and the remainder shall vest in the decedent’s minor children in equal shares.
+- If any of the minor children are not children of the surviving spouse, the allowance shall vest in the surviving spouse to the extent of one-half (1/2) thereof, and the remainder shall vest in the decedent’s minor children in equal shares.

 B